 Sherwood is a medium-sized city located in the state of Arkansas.
-With a population of 30,517 people and eight constituent neighborhoods, Sherwood is the 14th largest community in Arkansas.
+With a population of 32,731 people and seven constituent neighborhoods, Sherwood is the 13th largest community in Arkansas.

 Sherwood real estate is some of the most expensive in Arkansas, although Sherwood house values don't compare to the most expensive real estate in the U.S.

-Sherwood is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Sherwood is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Sherwood who work in office and administrative support (18.72%), sales jobs (11.49%), and management occupations (9.21%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Sherwood is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Sherwood is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Sherwood who work in office and administrative support (16.19%), management occupations (12.45%), and healthcare (9.29%).

 Also of interest is that Sherwood has more people living here who work in computers and math than 95% of the places in the US.

-Sherwood is a very ethnically-diverse city.
+Sherwood is an extremely ethnically-diverse city.
 The people who call Sherwood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sherwood residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Sherwood include Irish, English, Polish, and Scottish.
+Important ancestries of people in Sherwood include Irish, German, English, French, and Italian.

 The most common language spoken in Sherwood is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Polish.